Table of Contents[Hide][Show]

 - Special items like strollers, child restraint seats, or assistive devices such as wheelchairs or crutches

 British Airways Carry-On Weight Limit

 British Airways requires carry-on bags to weigh less than 23 kg (51 lbs.).
-However, they don’t weight your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
-The weight issue applies to checked baggage more than carry-on bags, since they weigh your checked bags when you check in for you flight.
+However, they don’t weigh your carry-on items prior to boarding, so you’re generally not going to have a problem if it’s too heavy.
+The weight issue applies to check baggage more than carry-on bags since they weigh your checked bags when you check in for your flight.

 Rules for Small Regional Aircraft

 If you are flying one of British Airways regional planes, such as an Embraer 190, it may not be possible to carry your hand baggage on board, even if it has the correct dimensions and weight.
 If this is the case, BA will check it in and carry it in the hold, free of charge.